The 6-Step Guide to Reviewing Your PenTest Results

 The results may shock you, but look at it this way: it’s a good thing you decided to do your due diligence.
 You’re now one step further ahead of the real hackers who are out to steal your data.
 View that report as a goldmine of data.
 That data can be turned into information with specific insights on how to improve your security posture.

 So, here’s your quick and dirty guide on what to do with the report to make sure that your application is confidently secure.

 Managing Your Pentest Results

-Unlike other assessments, pentests deliver real-time information from a hacker’s perspective.
-That has the potential to uncover blind spots and vulnerabilities that an administrator can’t see.
+Unlike other assessments, pentests complete a simulated attack and deliver real-time information from a hacker’s perspective.
+Penetration testers will fully understand your unique attack surface and apply a testing methodology that will check for potential vulnerabilities and compliance requirements that are holding you back from security.
+This type of security assessment has the potential to uncover blind spots and vulnerabilities that an administrator can’t see.
 As a result, you’ll get some of the most valuable insights from this assessment.

 But those insights are only as valuable as what you do with them.
-Here are the steps to take following a pentest to get the most out of your results.
+Here are the steps to take following the test to get the most out of your results.